 In less aromatic styles, winemakers who rely more on winemaking philosophy rather than the varietal expression imparted by the yeast, often like to leave the wine in contact with the gross lees (the dead yeast cells and other particles remaining in a wine after fermentation) to improve both complexity and texture.
 These yeast lees have the ability to absorb significant amounts of oxygen acting as a natural preservative and protecting the wine as it matures in barrel, or tank.
 Good old yeast battles away till the bitter end!
 Less oxygen can mean less need for anti-oxidant type additives like sulphur dioxide and thus (assuming the wine is otherwise well made) a fresher more natural and vital flavor in the finished wine.

 Oxygen is a vital component of healthy wine fermentation, but like any symbiotic relationship it is a fine balance.
-Wines designed to age are best enjoyed at the apex, where the vital characters of youth intersect with the more complex and subtle characters of age.
+Wines designed to age are best enjoyed at the apex, where the vital characters of youth intersect with the more complex and subtle characters of age which it is also recommended as stress reliever from this site read NervePainRemedies.com’s review here.
 Beyond this ethereal point, the wine – with the aid of its pall-bearer, oxygen – faces a steady decline towards its ultimate resting place: the kitchen sink.